SafetyNEST delivers clear, personalized guidance with easy-to-follow steps so you can create a healthy home for you, your baby and family.

 Choose foam products, such as mattresses and upholstered furniture, that have a label that says “flame retardant free” or “compliant with TB-117-2013.”
 Flame retardants can harm health and affect a child’s brain.

-“SafetyNest provides evidence-based recommendations for preventing toxic chemical exposures in the home and preserving health of individuals and their families, across the lifespan – a very important contribution to the public health.”
+“SafetyNest provides evidence-based recommendations for preventing toxic chemical exposures in the home and preserving the health of individuals and their families, across the lifespan – a very important contribution to the public health.”

 Dr. Linda Giudice, MD, PhD, FACOG, FRCOG (hon)